Health Indicator Report of Carbon Monoxide: Hospitalizations and Emergency Department (ED) Visits

 - Utah Inpatient Hospital Discharge Data, Office of Health Care Statistics, Utah Department of Health

-Data Interpretation IssuesHospitalization and emergency department (ED) data may underestimate carbon monoxide (CO) poisoning prevalence because these data may not include those that call poison control centers and are managed at the scene, those who do not seek any medical care, or those who die immediately from CO exposure without medical care.
+Data Interpretation IssuesHospitalization and emergency department (ED) data may underestimate carbon monoxide (CO) poisoning prevalence because these data may not include those who call poison control centers and are managed at the scene, those who do not seek any medical care, or those who die immediately from CO exposure without medical care.
 Also, the toxic effects of CO exposure are nonspecific and easily misdiagnosed when CO exposure is not suspected.
 Misdiagnosed cases are not counted.
 Finally, due to different surveillance practices, data may not be fully comparable between states or jurisdictions.

 DefinitionCarbon monoxide (CO) is an odorless, colorless, and poisonous gas that can cause sudden illness and death if inhaled.